- The Best Indian Resume Format (Guide and Free Downloadable Template)

 Here are some tips to make sure your Indian resume formatting is flawless:

-- Your resume should be 2 pages long (they can sometimes be longer).
+- Your resume should be 2 pages long (they can sometimes be longer)

-- It’s encouraged to include a (professional) photo of yourself.
+- Include a (professional) photo of yourself

-- Use A4 size, with 2.5 cm margins (down to 1.27 is acceptable).
+- Use A4 size, with 2.5 cm margins (down to 1.27cm is acceptable)

-- Use 10–12 point and easy-to-read fonts (serif and sans serif fonts like Arial, Times New Roman, Calibri, and Cambria are best).
+- Use 10–12 point and easy-to-read fonts (serif and sans serif fonts like Arial, Times New Roman, Calibri, and Cambria are best)

-- Save your resume as a PDF or Word document.
+- Save your resume as a PDF or Word document

 Indian resume template (text version)